 There are mainly three types of internal controls:

 Corrective Controls: This type of internal control is related to correction of something undesired that has already happened.
-For example, restoring backups in case of a database failure is one type of corrective control.
+Corrective controls examples include restoring backups in case of a database failure is one type of corrective control.
 Contingency and disaster recovery planning are also types of corrective controls.